Rosedale

 Residential development activity is lower than average in Rosedale according to AreaSearch's national comparison of local real estate markets

-All new construction in Rosedale consists of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Compared to the rest of Victoria, Rosedale has around three-quarters the rate of new dwelling approvals per person, placing it among the 59th percentile nationally.
+All new construction in the area has consisted of standalone homes, maintaining its traditional low density character and focusing on family homes that appeal to those seeking space.
 With approximately 287 people per dwelling approval, Rosedale exhibits characteristics of a low-density area.
-Population forecasts indicate that Rosedale will gain 937 residents by 2041.
+Population forecasts indicate that Rosedale will gain around 930 residents by 2041.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development